robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 This refactored version is much more compact than the original.
 But this terseness comes at the cost of converting all of those clear, explicit `assert` statements into a too-cryptic secret language.
 To the uninitiated, it is impossible to understand what this test is doing.
 Even the already-initiated don't have it much easier.
 Is `hiTemp` the first or second `h`?
 What does that `B` stand for again?

 The situation gets worse if the system ever evolves.
-What if we add another property to the `state`?
+What if we add another property to the `state`, like `hiHumidity`?
 What if we remove one?
 Or rename it?
 Going through each `HBchL`-like string and removing, adding, or updating the exact right character will be a chore.
 Pretend that you're a new programmer making a small change to the system.
 You know roughly how it works, but don't have any deep experience working with it.
 You make your change, run the tests, and see:

 ```
 turnOnLoTempAlarmAtThreshold FAILED